gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Integration.md

 ## Certificate pinning (optional)

-If you want to use _Certificate pinning_, provide metadata for the upload process, you can pass both your public key pinning configuration for more information)
+If you want to use _Certificate pinning_, provide metadata for the upload process, you can pass your public key pinning configuration as follows:
 ```swift
     private lazy var health = GiniHealth(id: clientID, secret: clientPassword, domain: clientDomain, pinningConfig: ["PinnedDomains" : ["PublicKeyHashes"]])
 ```